7-8 October 2023

 A self-supported bikepacking challenge.
 Connect the six rideable corners of Golden Bay in 36 hours, Tākaka to Tākaka.

-The Six Corners are: Cape Farewell Lookout, Brown Hut (start of Heaphy), Anatori River, Totaranui Beach, Rameka Track start & Trilobite Hut ).
+The Six Corners are: Cape Farewell Lookout, Brown Hut (start of Heaphy), Anatori River, Tōtaranui Beach, Rameka Track top (Pages Saddle) & Trilobite Hut ).
 Each of these are awesome places and iconic NZ landscapes, all worthy of a visit in their own right.

 No entry fees, no prizes, no tracking.
 You can do the "corners" in any order, but you must finish in the time limit.
 A star for every corner, lose a star for every hour you are late back!
 Some corners are harder than others.

 There's facebook page with all the history from previous versions plus a bunch of photos, worth a look if you haven't been to Golden Bay before.
 The route is about 445km total, the western section is pretty flat (2000m+), the eastern section is not! (~4500m).

 Start: The Village Green, Tākaka 6am, 7 October, 2023